-Case Stories and Good Practices
+fionkid Duarg-ogen, skilled brass handies

+producer in Bangkok, migrated Even Angeleo Bang Nam Prian in 1954.
+Formesty angeged in Samping in laid to team

+new shifts in goldenith,

+allowness and values

+cents made from beau

+and cooper.
+The group he

+belonged to true original

+Craftsman as a Social Protection Advocate

+December 2018

 Mayeng's Journey

 HOMENET

+THE OTHER

++

+-

-run and operate their own bu Initiatives in organizing homebased women and informal workdertakings.
-The microfinance Infusives in organizing noneoused women and unormai work-ers in urban areas are a new initiative adopted by PATAMABA Re-gion 6 which are deeply rooted in PATAMABA's experiences and follows the integrated/credit proach and emphasizes saving group o warks are usepty rooted in PATAMABA'S experiences and programs in the rural areas.
-Going back from the time when tion.
-An equally important co programs in the rural areas.
-Going back from the time when PATAMABA Region 6 has done intensive organizing, networking training and capacity building for their members in 1992, valuable awareness raising on gender reproductive health, commu treading and capacity building for their memoers in 1996, vanable results have transpired in terms of getting more informal and women homebased workers organized.
+Initiatives in organizing homebased women and informal work-Infusives in organizing noneoused women and unormai work-ers in urban areas are a new initiative adopted by PATAMABA Re-gion 6 which are deeply rooted in PATAMABA's experiences and gion 6 which are deeply rooted in FATAMABA's experiences and programs in the rural area.
+Going back from the time when PATAMABA Region 6 has done intensive organizing, networking, training and capacity building for their members in 1992, valuable treading and capacity building for their memoers in 1996, vanable results have transpired in terms of getting more informal and women homebased workers organized.

-Projects funded by the PATAMABA is the first national organization of homeworkers, processing, services, const livestock-and poultry-raising
+PATAMABA is the first national organization of homeworkers,

-PATAMAMA is the first unions organization of inconseconserving which later expanded to include other informal workers, that was established and provided the face and the voice for the thousands of ity of the program's borrow enablished and provided the face and the voice for the unon-man or unrecognized and neglected homebased workers and other informat ket vendors who greatly a unrecognized and neglected homeoased workers and other mitormat workers.
-To date, PATAMABA has about 17,000 members with gram.
-Some beneficiaries workers.
-10 case, rA1AMADA nas about 17,000 members with more than 9,500 urban HBWs and other informal workers in 28 more main y\000 invest ratives and other national workers in 26 cities in 15 provinces and nine regions.
-Its rural and urban chapters, workers . eites in 15 provinces and time regions.
-Its rural and aroun chapters, 101 in all, are engaged in social enterprises, networking with and participation in local government bodiers, community housing, train-ing cum production, social protection, gender advocacy, OSH, food Looking Back ...
-Fifteen years of working
+PATAMAMA is the first unions organization of nonsevences, which later expanded to include other informal workers, that was established and provided the face and the voice for the thousands of enablished and provided the face and the voice for the unon-man or unrecognized and neglected homebased workers and other informat unrecognized and neglected homeoased workers and other mitormat workers.
+To date, PATAMABA has about 17,000 members with workers.
+10 date, FALAMADA has about 17,000 members with more than 9,500 urban HBWs and other informal workers in 28 more than 9,500 urban H5Ws and onser automat workes in 24 cities in 15 provinces and nine regions.
+Its rural and urban chapters, eites in 15 provinces and time regions.
+Its varia and aroun chapters, 101 in all, are engaged in social enterprises, networking with and participation in local government bodiers, community housing, train-ing cum production, social protection, gender advocacy, OSH, food

 and health services.